tripathiab1/monitor/README.md

 2. AlphaClient
 ```

-# Supported Features
+## Supported Features

 ```
-1. Client push all ssh attempts to server and server keeps the message in log file
+1. Client push all ssh attempts (successful and failed both) to server and server keeps the message in log file
 ```

 ## Supported OS

 ```
 1. Mac os
-2. Linux (next release)
+2. Linux: ubuntu and (others will be next release)
 3. Windows (next release)
 ```